-After Elijah Muhammad died and leadership of the Nation of Islam passed on to his son, Farrakhan became displeased with the direction of the organization and broke away to found his own Nation of Islam.
+After Elijah Muhammad died and the leadership of the Nation of Islam passed on to his son, Farrakhan became displeased with the direction of the organization and broke away to found his Nation of Islam.

 In 2010 Farrakhan made another surprising move by embracing Dianetics and bringing Scientology practices into Islam’s Nation.